gsmet/talks/content/2022-06-github-automation-quarkus-jnation/6-wrapping-up.md

 * Quarkus GitHub App can help, quick and easy
 * Start small, put in production, and grow from there

+@Notes:

+* [...]: with a large enough project, even small inconveniences can really slow you down
+* [...]: it's a chance to offload plenty of small (or not so small) tasks
+* With Quarkus, familiar environment and no boilerplate, so you don't spend more time on automation than you would have manually.
+* Also means even a small GitHub app is worth it: you can start small [...]

 -

 ## That's what Quarkus is all about!

 * Quarkus is an amazing platform to develop extensions
 * Custom extensions are powerful and bring developer joy

+@Notes:

+* [...]
+Quarkus is all about: making your life easier
+* [...] develop extensions like this one

 -